 Were you the victim of sexual violence at work?
 The Commission des normes, de l'équité, de la santé et de la sécurité au travail (CNESST) may be able to compensate you.
-For more information, visit the CNESST's website: cnesst.gouv.qc.ca/en to do if you experience discrimination when seeking help
+For more information, visit the CNESST's website: cnesst.gouv.qc.ca/en If you are a unionized worker, speak directly with your union.
+What] to do if you experience discrimination when seeking help